- Diversity, Equity, and Inclusion

 Attend a mandatory Consultant/TA Training Session (first-time CS Course Staff employees only)

-ALL students interested in a course staff position with Computer Science need to complete an online application even if they have worked as a member of our Course Staff before, and even if they have worked for us as recent as Fall 2016.
+ALL students interested in a course staff position with Computer Science need to complete an online application even if they have worked as a member of our Course Staff before.